pmean/build-website/text/08/PostModernAssaultPart3-08.md

 self-correcting mechanism that is broadly democratic rather than fascist in its approach.
-Furthermore, EBM is not limited by our social, political, and historical perspectives, but actually can help us move beyond those limitations.\"
+Furthermore, EBM is not limited by our social, political, and historical perspectives, but actually can help us move beyond those limitations."

-I\'m hoping to get some feedback that will help me write a better article.
+I'm hoping to get some feedback that will help me write a better article.
 Previous weblog entries on this topic are

 -   [Stats: The post-modern assault on evidence-based medicine (December